 A strange question I often get: Am I allowed to bring in stuffed animals (as in teddy bears and bunnies) to Saudi-Arabia?
 Answer pure and simple is: OF COURSE!
 They are not banned in KSA and I have no clue where the rumor has started that KSA has banned stuffed animals!
 Stores like Toys R Us are full of them so you might not want to bring other than your child’s favorite ones.

 If you’re a diver I would recommend packing your diving equipment all in one bag and easily reachable because most likely this will catch the eye of the customs officers (apparently it looks like alcohol manufacturing equipment to them).
 It would also be a good idea to pack your CD’s, DVD’s and computer in the same place, these will most likely be searched if you’re a male expat.
 Any items deemed unsuitable will be confiscated, to be ahem checked out and then of course destroyed by the officers!

 Arrival Dress Code

-This concerns mainly expat women.
+This concerns mainly expat women for whom arrival to the Kingdom for the first time can be very daunting.
 For the guys modest dress as in long trousers and no sleeveless T-shirts is fine, shorts would not be recommended on arrival, although you can use them once in the country.